 We are required to have an audit committee of at least three members, and all its members are required to meet the independence and experience standards established by NASDAQ and Rule 10A-3 promulgated under the Exchange Act, subject to certain transitional relief during the one-year period following consummation of this offering as described above.
-W. Wesley Perry will serve as the initial member of the audit committee.
 The audit committee will assist the board of directors in its oversight of the integrity of our financial statements and our compliance with legal and regulatory requirements and partnership policies and controls.
 The audit committee will have the sole authority to retain and terminate our independent registered public accounting firm, approve all auditing services and related fees and the terms thereof performed by our independent registered public accounting firm, and pre-approve any non-audit services and tax services to be rendered by our independent registered public accounting firm.
 The audit committee will also be responsible for confirming the independence and objectivity of our independent registered public accounting firm.
 Our independent registered public accounting firm will be given unrestricted access to the audit committee and our management, as necessary.